Recycling is collected every other week on the same day as garbage.

 - Glass: bottles and jars

 Does your household generate a large volume of recycling?

-Recycling to be required in commercial buildings starting in 2016
+Recycling in commercial buildings

 In 2014, the Minnesota Legislature expanded recycling requirements to include commercial buildings.
 Owners with commercial buildings in the seven-county metro area – that also generate four cubic yards or more of trash per week – must be recycling at least three materials by January 1, 2016.